-An eval '' executed within the DB package doesn't see the usual surrounding lexical scope, but rather the scope of the first non-DB piece of code that called it.
+An eval '' executed within a subroutine defined in the DB package doesn't see the usual surrounding lexical scope, but rather the scope of the first non-DB piece of code that called it.
 You don't normally need to worry about this unless you are writing a Perl debugger.